Principal investigator

 ![]() |

 Munib Hasnain munibh@bu.edu Munib is a native of Houston, TX and received his undergraduate degree in Mechanical Engineering from the University of Houston.
-Munib is an avid basketball player and was voted by his peers “most likely to sleep through an earthquake.”
+Munib is an avid basketball player and was voted by his peers “most likely to be found cuddling a mouse.” |

 |